 The STARTALK Program is part of a federal initiative to enhance the national capacity for critical language needs.
-LMU’s STARTALK program goals are to offer participating students with experiences in discipline-based language instruction, including visual and performing arts and extended Mandarin language learning for young learners.
-LMU maximizes current partnerships with public and charter schools' Mandarin elementary immersion programs.
+LMU’s STARTALK program goals are to offer participating students experiences in discipline-based language instruction, including visual and performing arts and extended Mandarin language learning for young learners.
+To offer this program, LMU-CEEL maximizes partnerships with public and charter schools' Mandarin elementary immersion programs.

-- This program is designed for students who are currently kindergarten, 1st, 2nd, and 3rd grades and who will enter 1st, 2nd, 3rd, and 4th grades in the upcoming academic year.
-Students from any school/district are welcome to participate as long as they meet the registration requirements.
+The STARTALK-LMU Mandarin Student Summer Immersion Program was a grant-funded no-cost Chinese Summer Immersion program designed for students who are currently in kindergarten, 1st, 2nd, and 3rd grades and who will enter 1st, 2nd, 3rd, and 4th grades in the upcoming academic year.
+Students from any school/district participate as long as they meet the registration requirements.

 Pathway 1: Chinese Bilingual Teacher Education

 The LMU Chinese Bilingual Teacher Education (CBTE) program prepares qualified Mandarin teachers to teach in both Chinese and English in K-12 bilingual immersion or foreign language classrooms.
 Prospective enrollees can complete the Bilingual Authorization in Mandarin, concurrently with an Elementary Education Multiple Subject Credential or a Secondary Single Subject Credential.
 The CBTE program meets the California teaching requirements through a research-based curriculum delivered by expert faculty.
 Small class sizes, along with the support and guidance from the faculty, administrators, and staff, will ultimately lead to the certification of Chinese teachers eligible to teach at any elementary or secondary school in California and in many other states.